Ropnez/Philosophers/README.md

 ## Problem Statement

-In this problem, there are five philosophers sitting at a round table, and each philosopher needs two forks to eat.
+In this problem, there are philosophers sitting at a round table, and each philosopher needs two forks to eat.
 However, only one philosopher can pick up a fork at a time.
 The challenge is to design a solution that allows each philosopher to eat without causing a deadlock.

 ## Usage